mahmudahsan/flutter/dart/README.md

 3. **forEach loop**

-Here inside `forEach` method we provide a function.
+Here inside the `forEach` method we provide a function.
 Thus `forEach` is a higher order function.
 Also in this first example, within `forEach` we are using `anonymous` function.

 ```dart
 var numbers = [1, 2, 3];